-- Chapter 2 A guide to using some of the main features of the computer e.g. the storage devices (hard disk, optical device, 3-in-1 card reader), Touchpad & Mouse, Audio & Printer. - Chapter 3 The computer's power saving options. - Chapter 4 The installation of the drivers and utilities essential to the operation or improvement of some of the computer's subsystems. - Chapter 5 An outline of the computer's built-in software or BIOS (Basic Input Output System). - Chapter 6 Instructions for upgrading your computer. - Chapter 7 A quick guide to the computer's Bluetooth, Wireless LAN, PC Camera and 3.75G modules (some of which may be optional depending on your purchase configuration). - Chapter 8 A troubleshooting guide. - Appendix A Definitions of the interface, ports/jacks which allow your computer to communicate with external devices. - Appendix B Information on the Intel Video driver controls. - Appendix C The computer's specification.
+- Chapter 2 A guide to using some of the main features of the computer e.g. the storage devices (hard disk, optical device, Card Reader, ExpressCard/34/54), Touchpad & Mouse, Audio & Printer. - Chapter 3 The computer's power saving options. - Chapter 4 The installation of the drivers and utilities essential to the operation or improvement of some of the computer's subsystems. - Chapter 5 An outline of the computer's built-in software or BIOS (Basic Input Output System). - Chapter 6 Instructions for upgrading your computer. - Chapter 7 A quick guide to the computer's Bluetooth, Wireless LAN, PC Camera, 3.75G/HSPA and Security modules (some of which may be optional depending on your purchase configuration). - Chapter 8 A troubleshooting guide. - Appendix A Definitions of the interface, ports/jacks which allow your computer to communicate with external devices. - Appendix B Information on the Intel Video driver controls. - Appendix C The computer's specification.